3liz/lizmap-documentation/source/publish/configuration/expression.rst

     It's possible use these variables in a symbology for instance, to set a different color for a given user.

 .. note::
     In QGIS Desktop, you need to set these variables manually to try.
+Set them in :menuselection:`Project properties -> Variables`.

 Advanced forms
 --------------